FLAME: Frozen Large Language Models Enable Data-Efficient Language-Image Pre-training: Acknowledgements

 }

 \maketitlesupplementary

 \thesection{\Alph{section}} \thefigure{\Alph{section}\arabic{figure}} \thetable{\Alph{section}\arabic{table}}

-This document is structured as follows: \begin{itemize}[topsep=1pt, partopsep=9pt, itemsep=-1pt, parsep=0.5ex] \item In Section~\ref{sec:hyper}, we provide details of the hyper-parameters. \item In Section~\ref{sec:prompts}, we present the full list of multifaceted prompts used in our experiments. \item In Section~\ref{sec:additional}, we conduct additional experiments, including: 1) long-context image-text retrieval on human-annotated datasets, 2) vision-language compositionality, 3) vocabulary mapping, and 4) preliminary exploration of scalability. \item In Section~\ref{sec:visualizations}, we provide visualizations of text-to-image retrieval. \end{itemize}
+This document is structured as follows: \begin{itemize}[topsep=1pt, partopsep=9pt, itemsep=-1pt, parsep=0.5ex] \item In Section~\ref{sec:hyper}, we provide details of the hyper-parameters. \item In Section~\ref{sec:prompts}, we present the full list of multifaceted prompts used in our experiments. \item In Section~\ref{sec:additional}, we conduct additional experiments, including: 1) multilingual image-to-text retrieval, 2) vision-language compositionality, 3) few-shot image comprehension, 4) ablations on individual semantic levels, and 5) preliminary exploration of scalability. \item In Section~\ref{sec:visualizations}, we provide visualizations of text-to-image retrieval. \end{itemize}